sunnyku/ceph-ci/doc/radosgw/vault.rst

   ---    -----
   key    Ak5dRyLQjwX/wb7vo6Fq1qjsfk1dh2CiSicX+gLAhwk=

-The URL to the secret in Vault will need to be provided in the Gateway configuration file (see below).
+The URL to the secret in Vault must be provided in the Gateway configuration file (see below).

 Configure the Ceph Object Gateway
 =================================